It's Timeless

 Grandfather clocks- with their long cases, pendulums, echoing chimes, and Roman numerals- seem to belong to the world of courting parlors, Model-T Fords, silent movies, and going out on a date for an ice cream soda.
 In short, the world of grandparents.
 But why are they called that?

-"My Grandfather's Clock"
+"My Grandfather's Clock" (song)

-“My Grandfather’s Clock” is a traditional American song written in 1876 by Henry Clay Work.
 In 1959, Johnny Cash recorded his own rendition for the album Songs of Our Soil, bringing the song into the country/folk/Americana canon with his distinctive voice and storytelling style.

 Diamond Packaging 2026 Calendar